 February 21, 2011 - Addresses the Libyan nation about the country’s unrest in an unscripted, televised speech, and warns of civil war and poverty if citizens side with anti-Libyan government protesters.

 February 27, 2011 - Tells ABC's Christiane Amanpour that his father, Moammar Gadhafi, has no plans to step down.

 June 27, 2011 - Arrest warrants are issued by the International Criminal Court for Saif al-Islam, his father, and uncle Abdullah Senussi for their roles in the crimes against humanity in suppressing the revolt of the Libyan people.

 August 21, 2011 - Along with Saadi Gadhafi, another of Moammar Gadhafi's sons, Saif al-Islam Gadhafi is reportedly detained by opposition forces.

 August 23, 2011 - Saif al-Islam Gadhafi shows up at the Rixos Hotel, quashing the rebels' claim that he and two brothers were in their custody.
 In a brief interview with CNN's Matthew Chance, he says his father and several of his sisters are safe in Tripoli.

 August 31, 2011 - He gives an interview to Rai TV in Syria.
 He says of his father, "the leader is fine" and "we will have victory soon" and that "everyone is Moammar Gadhafi.
 Wherever you see the enemy, attack them.
 They are weak, they have suffered lots of losses and they are now licking their wounds."

 October 20, 2011 - Moammar Gadhafi, Saif al-Islam's father, dies of a gunshot wound to the head after being captured by rebel forces in his hometown of Sirte, Libya.
 Mutassim, another of Moammar Gadhafi's sons, is also killed.

 October 28, 2011 - Luis Moreno-Ocampo, the International Criminal Court's chief prosecutor, confirms that the ICC is having "informal conversations" about the surrender of Saif al-Islam Gadhafi.

 November 19, 2011 - Saif al-Islam Gadhafi is captured after a firefight in southern Libya.

-January 23, 2012 - Libyan authorities have decided they want his trial to be held in Tripoli.
+January 23, 2012 - Libyan authorities have decided that they want his trial to be held in Tripoli.
 The ICC has not yet decided where the trial will be held.